You know you’ve made it when your business starts bringing in unsolicited referral traffic.

 It’s also different from direct traffic because Google will be able to tell where the referral came from.
 Think of it as the difference between someone typing in your web address because you told them to and someone stumbling upon your website through a partner site or blog.

-As your business grows, you’ll start to earn referral traffic through word of mouth, backlinks, and SEO work.
+As your business grows, you’ll start to earn it through word of mouth, backlinks, and SEO work.
 As you establish your business as an authority in your industry, other businesses will start mentioning you in their social media content, blog articles, and websites.

 Set up GA4 to Track Referral Traffic